decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 It’s free!
 Yes.
 Converting your NFTs in to Linked Wearables is free for all Third Parties that were approved by the DAO (4M VP).

-Even though there is a storage cost to upload the 3D representations of your Linked Wearables and also there is a cost for the Curation of your 3D models, the DAO will cover these fees in order to encourage new communities to bring their NFTs to Decentraland!
+Even though there is a storage cost to upload the 3D representations of your Linked Wearables and a cost for the Curation of your 3D models, the DAO will cover these fees in order to encourage new communities to bring their NFTs to Decentraland!

 # Getting started